blueapron/styled-text/README.md

 # Installation

-**TODO: Push this jam to CocoaPods when the repo is public 😎✅**

-Add this line to your Podfile:
+1. Add this line to your Podfile:

 ```
 pod "StyledText"
 ```

+2. Run a `pod install`
+3. You're all set!

 # How to Use